coopengo/coog-docker/README.md

 That makes adding custom services straightforward, just add a new `yml` file in the appropriate sub-directory, re-run `./bin/configure`, and they should be detected.

+## FAQ

+### [PORTAL][B2B] Error: Not allowed by CORS

+By default, you should not be able to use the protocol https:// because it is not configured.
+You must therefore use the protocol http://.